2022 Investment Climate Statements: Saint Kitts and Nevis

 Foreign Trade Zones/Free Ports/Trade Facilitation

-There are no foreign trade zones or free ports in St. Kitts and Nevis.
+There are no foreign trade zones, free ports, or special economic zones in St. Kitts and Nevis.
 However, there are four fully developed industrial sites where production facilities can be constructed to specifications and leased at nominal rates.
 The Development Bank of St. Kitts and Nevis manages and services the sites on behalf of the government.